RisingStack/react-easy-state/README.md

 ## Alternative builds

 This library detects if you use ES6 or commonJS modules and serve the right format to you.
-The exposed bundles are transpiled to ES5 to support common tools - like UglifyJS minifying.
-If you would like a finer control over the provided build, you can specify them in your imports.
+The default bundles use ES6 features, which may not yet be supported by some minifier tools.
+If you experience issues during the build process, you can switch to one of the ES5 builds from below.

 * `react-easy-state/dist/es.es6.js` exposes an ES6 build with ES6 modules.
 * `react-easy-state/dist/es.es5.js` exposes an ES5 build with ES6 modules.